rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 >
 > If you use both styles for the same module, you’ll get a compiler error.
 > Using a mix of both styles for different modules in the same project is
-> allowed, but might be confusing for people navigating your project.
+> allowed but might be confusing for people navigating your project.
 >
 > The main downside to the style that uses files named _mod.rs_ is that your
 > project can end up with many files named _mod.rs_, which can get confusing